 Qui peut condemner cette femme dans le livre?
 Personne.
 Telle est la conclusion.
 Il n'y a pas dans le livre un personnage qui puisse la condamner. [...]
 Le condamnerez-vous au nom de la conscience de l'auteur?
 Je ne sais pas ce que pense la conscience de l'auteur.
 [Oeuvres 1: 633]

 Who can condemn this woman in the book?
 Nobody.
 Such is the conclusion.
-There is not in the book a character who can condemn her… Would you condemn her in the name of the author’s conscience?
+There is not in the book a character who can condemn her […] Would you condemn her in the name of the author’s conscience?
 I do not know what the author’s conscience thinks.

 Once you are under Emma’s skin, dear reader, you may not remember how to find your way out again, back into your real life, your gendered body, and your unmistakable voice.
 The truth of this textually induced metamorphosis can be expressed very simply: Madame Bovary, c’est toi.

 In a wider context, this trick of transgressive identification connects with the familiar modernist emphasis on authorial impersonality.
 As one of his biographers, I would argue that Flaubert’s proclaimed impersonality, a defining feature of many a subsequent realist project, was originally devised, while writing Madame Bovary, to cover his tracks.
 He wanted to be invisible.
 This is a more devious stratagem than mere impersonality.
 Invisibility is the word for this desire to appear to have been absent from the scene of writing.
 He could say to his accusers, 'That wasn't me.
 I wasn't there.
 I'm innocent.'